uvarc/rc-learning/content/courses/python-introduction/files_rw.md

 file_list=the_file.split("\r\n")
 ```

 We can now process through the list using a loop.
-Note that we use `\r\n` to make sure we accommodate Windows, MacOS, and Linux operating systems.
+Note that we use `\r\n` to make sure we accommodate Windows, macOS, and Linux operating systems.

 If we have numeric data, one way to obtain a list of floats for each line of the file is to employ `map` with `readlines`:
 ```python